71Professor/moodle-mod_insightjournal/README.md

       2026-07-28, 2026-07-29, 2026-07-31, 2026-08-03, 2026-08-04, 2026-08-06
 - [x] Execute the PHPUnit suite (moodle-docker, Moodle 5.0.8) — 2026-07-07
 - [x] Verify on Moodle 4.5 and 5.x (tested on 4.5 and 5.0.2)
-- [ ] Add screenshots for the Plugin Directory
+- [x] Add screenshots for the Plugin Directory — uploaded to the Moodle Marketplace listing, passed automated tests and review, approval pending — 2026-08-09
 - [ ] Decide whether a dedicated moderation/entry-management capability is needed

 ---